replit/nixpkgs-replit/pkgs/poetry/README.md

 in user mode, and we'll point it to a directory in replspace `$HOME/$REPL_SLUG/.pythonlibs`.
   d.
 The site package directory
 within `PYTHONUSERBASE`: `$HOME/$REPL_SLUG/.pythonlibs/lib/python3.10/site-packages` is added to the `PYTHONPATH` variable so it gets into python's module search path.
-Using user install mode means we avoid the downsides of using virtual env.
   e.
 The `POETRY_VIRTUALENVS_CREATE` is set to false to instruct poetry not to create a virtual environment

 ## Known Issue